Tufin/oasdiff/BREAKING-CHANGES.md

 ### API Stability Levels
 When a new API is introduced, you may want to allow developers to change its behavior without triggering a breaking-change error.
-The new Breaking Changes method provides this feature through the `x-stability-level` extension.
+oasdiff provides this feature through the `x-stability-level` extension.
 There are four stability levels: `draft`->`alpha`->`beta`->`stable`.
 APIs with the levels `draft` or `alpha` can be changed freely without triggering a breaking-change error.
 Stability level may be increased, but not decreased, like this: `draft`->`alpha`->`beta`->`stable`.